 During the 2025-2026 pilot, the EAC will focus on advising Portfolio Administrators and Energy Division on Equity Best Practices.

-Additional future scope, to be determined by CAEECC, could include providing feedback to Portfolio Administrators on best practices and lessons learned from programs with an equity focus; providing informal input to Energy Division on portfolio and policy changes to promote Energy Efficiency (EE) delivery to communities of concern; collaborating with the CAEECC Facilitation Team for equity-centered meeting facilitation; serving as a liaison between CAEECC and DACAG, LIOB, and other similar entities; or other topics at the discretion of CAEECC.
+Additional future scope, to be determined by CAEECC and/or the CPUC, could include providing feedback to Portfolio Administrators on best practices and lessons learned on furthering equity objectives across programs; providing informal input to Energy Division on portfolio and policy changes to promote Energy Efficiency (EE) delivery to communities of concern/priority communities; collaborating with the CAEECC Facilitation Team for equity-centered meeting facilitation; serving as a liaison between CAEECC and DACAG, LIOB, and other similar entities; or other topics at the discretion of CAEECC.

 Tasks